oracle-livelabs/pts/ai-vector-search-apex-adb/tables/tables.md

 * Create the vector table in Oracle Autonomous Database 23ai
 * Create a procedure to store the document chunks
 * Create a trigger to embed the vectors
+* Create a function to return similar chunks and generate LLM response

 ### Prerequisites